 Liquidation is a way of formally closing down a company.
 As a legal insolvency process, a licensed Insolvency Practitioner must be appointed to carry out the process.

-Through the liquidation process, a company’s assets are sold and any realisation is distributed to the company’s creditors.
-Next, the business is dissolved meaning it is struck-off the registrar of companies.
+Through the liquidation process, a company’s assets are sold, and any realisation is distributed to the company’s creditors.
+Next, the business is dissolved, meaning it is struck off from the registrar kept at Companies House.

 If your company goes into compulsory liquidation, then you as the business owner will have almost no control over the process.